Next Steps For Improve Our Tulsa

 All work must be carefully coordinated to minimize inconvenience to the public – motorists and adjacent property owners.
 The projects are grouped in order to maximize contractor efficiencies, but not overlap with other projects in the vicinity.
 The City avoids working on simultaneous projects in an area where lane closures on nearby streets or intersections would disrupt the flow of traffic.

 As with all street projects, the City of Tulsa will hold meetings with residents and businesses in an area surrounding the project.
-Adjacent property owners and tenants will be notified of those meetings by mail and can check online www.fixourstreetslive.com for updates.
+Adjacent property owners and tenants will be notified of those meetings by mail and can check online at www.improveourtulsa.com for updates.
 At those meetings, City officials will provide specific details of the project, timelines for the work and contact information for the field inspector and the contractor’s superintendent.
-Project details, maps and City contact information also are provided on fixourstreetslive.com.
+Project details, maps and City contact information also are provided on www.improveourtulsa.com.

-Tulsa’s 2008 commitment and investment in our streets, combined with street repairs already scheduled or under way, will make a significant impact on street conditions.
-This same investment also will have a positive impact on quality of life, public safety and neighborhood vitality.
-It's progress as promised.
-Thank you Tulsa.
+Tulsa’s continuing commitment and investment in our streets, combined with investment for other capital needs, will make a significant impact on quality of life, public safety and neighborhood vitality in our city.
+It’s progress as promised.
+Thank you, Tulsa.